Stremio/stremio-addon-with-key/README.md

 ]
 ```

-First we will add the behavior hints to the addon manifest:
+We add the behavior hints to the addon manifest:
 ```json
     "behaviorHints": {
         "configurable": true,